NZR JA class

-The NZR J^{A} class was a class of fifty-one 4-8-2 steam locomotives operated by the New Zealand Railways Department (NZR).
+The NZR J^{A} class is a class of fifty-one 4-8-2 steam locomotives operated by the New Zealand Railways Department (NZR).
 The locomotives were built in two batches; the first batch was constructed at the Hillside Workshops at Dunedin between 1946 and 1956, while the second batch was constructed by the North British Locomotive Company (NBL) of Glasgow, Scotland in 1951.
 To differentiate between the two batches, the locomotives were identified by their builder.

 The J^{A} class was the last steam locomotive class to be produced by the NZR, with the Hillside-built J^{A} 1274 being the final steam locomotive ever built.
 The North British J^{A} class were also the last steam locomotives imported for the NZR.

 The J^{A} class had relatively short service lives of between 12 and 24 years as they were replaced by diesel locomotives as part of the dieselisation process of the NZR.
 Nine J^{A} class managed to last until the end of steam on 26 October 1971.

 Hillside J^{A} of 1946

 Introduction

 The class was an improved version of the J class locomotives.
 Unlike the J class, which were built overseas by the North British (NBL), the new locomotives were instead constructed by the NZR's Hillside Workshops in Dunedin.
 Much of the components, such as the bar frames, were still sourced from NBL as the Hillside lacked the means to construct such components.

 In most other respects, the class was virtually identical to the earlier J class, except for being fitted with a bullet-nose streamlining.
 In mechanical respects, the J^{A} class had some notable improvements from the J class.
 These include the use of the Westinghouse cross-compound pump, Ashton double pressure gauge, the Sellars injector in the cab, and combined gauges in the cab.
 Instead of taking steam for the pump from the outlet on the steam dome, these were collected from the manifold in the cab.
 Except for the first two J^{A} class to be produced, No. 1242 and 1243, the locomotives were fitted with roller bearings to their driving and connecting rods.
 On the rest of the locomotives numbered in the 124X range, roller bearings were only present at the connection between the driving and connecting rods.

 The first of the J^{A} class was constructed in 1946, but it was not until 1953 that the last ten Hillside J^{A} boilers and two spare boilers were delivered by NBL.
-For this and several other factors, the last member of the class was not turned out from the workshops until December 1956.
+For this and several other factors, the last member of the class was not turned out from the workshops until 7 December 1956.
 That last locomotive, J^{A} 1274, turned out to be the last steam locomotive constructed for and by the NZR.